Following changes to government guidance in England, from 19th July more seats are available on our buses and standing is allowed.

 The ticket was part of a temporary offer but we can confirm it's now permanent!

-We’ve also recently expanded the local Canterbury travel zone to include Hersden.
-The new zone boundary now extends to Lakesview Business Park (just on the Canterbury side of the roundabout).
+The local Canterbury travel zone also includes Hersden; and extends to Lakesview Business Park (just on the Canterbury side of the roundabout).

 Hop-on an 8, 8A or 8X ‘Breeze’ service to travel between the city centre and Hersden village, or you can also use route 9 buses.